cite-architecture/CITE-Text-Reader/README.md

+**THIS ARCHIVE HAS BEEN ARCHIVED AND REPLACED BY cite-architecture/Cite-Text-Reader2**

 # CITE Text Reader

 A basic CITE Reading Environment as a ScalaJS app.
 Load multiple texts in parallel, navigate them independently.